Serfdom Patent (1781): Historical context

 The Holy Roman Emperor Joseph II ruled as co-regent of the Habsburg monarchy with his mother, Maria Theresa, from 1765 to 1780.
 The empress's July Decree of 1770 granted the peasants the right to justice through royal officials rather than their lords' courts.
 The Patent of 1772 even granted them the right to appeal to the sovereign, and limited the robot (labour that lords could demand of their serfs) to three days a week and twelve hours a day.
 The October Decree of 1773 capped the price of letters of release, which serfs could buy from their lords to gain their freedom.

 Following her death in 1780, Joseph II pursued further liberal reforms.
-His policies included the 1781 Edict of Toleration, in which the Roman Catholic Emperor granted Protestant denominations more equality than in the past.
+His policies included the 1781 Edict of Toleration, in which the Catholic Emperor granted Protestant denominations more equality than in the past.
 This represented a tremendous change from the Catholic-centered policies of his mother.
 Joseph was an enlightened absolutist ruler, incorporating reason and Enlightenment ideals into his administration.
-Emperor Joseph’s enlightened despot contemporaries, Catherine the Great of Russia and Frederick the Great of Prussia, both claimed to detest feudalism yet chose to appease their noble classes by strengthening the serfdom system during their years in power.
+Emperor Joseph's enlightened despot contemporaries, Catherine the Great of Russia and Frederick the Great of Prussia, both claimed to detest feudalism yet chose to appease their noble classes by strengthening the serfdom system during their years in power.
 Author T. K. E. Blemming describes the rulers' compromises, arguing that "in exchange for absolute power at a national level it was necessary to hand over to them [nobles] absolute power on their estates."
 Joseph refused to give in to the nobles’ demands, which would soon create difficulties in the implementation of his decrees.

 The motivations of Joseph II

 Much of the Habsburg economy was based on agriculture in the 18th century.
 The nobles and clerics were traditionally exempt from taxes, and the burden fell mainly on the peasants.
 After paying dues to the landlord, the serfs were unable to create high tax revenues for Joseph's centralized state.
 The Emperor recognized that the abolishment of the feudal system would allow peasants to pay higher tax rates to the state.
-Joseph’s primary objection to feudalism was economic, but his moral objections also arose from witnessing the “inhumanity of serfdom”.
+Joseph's primary objection to feudalism was economic, but his moral objections also arose from witnessing the “inhumanity of serfdom”.
 He abolished beatings and hoped to allow serfs to appeal court rulings to the throne following a reorganization of the landlord judicial system.